Vishwa22/Named_Entity_Recognition-using-ELMo/NER_task_using_ELMo.md

 ![image](http://jalammar.github.io/images/elmo-word-embedding.png)

-For intuitive understanding refer to this blog [ELMo explained](http://jalammar.github.io/illustrated-bert/)
+For further intuitive understanding refer to this blog [ELMo explained](http://jalammar.github.io/illustrated-bert/)

 **The detailed explanation about its functioning and architecuture can be referred from the paper [Deep contextualized word representations](https://arxiv.org/abs/1802.05365)**